ajvanderhorst/PhysicsCapstoneGW/Classes.md

 # Physics Capstone - Class Materials

 _These class materials, slides and grading rubrics have been changed for general use outside of one particular university.
-The slides of classes can be accessed by clicking on the class numbers._
+The slides of classes can be accessed by clicking on the class numbers.
+This was a course with 21 students._

 **[Class 1](Slides/Class01.pptx)**
 * Group discussion about Capstone Experiences, followed by a discussion of the department's Capstone Experience.